How to Find WooCommerce Returning Customers & Improve Customer Retention

 returning customers revenue

 As you can see, knowing who your returning customers are can be very important for your online shop’s success.
 If you are running a WooCommerce shop, you have probably noticed that there isn’t an easy way to find your most active/returning customers.
 This is where the Users Insights plugin comes in.
 With the WooCommerce module, you can analyze your registered WordPress user’s data and find the most active buyers on your online store.
 The WooCommerce module tracks the Number of orders the users have made and the Last order date.
-It also adds the ability to filter the users by the products ordered or their order statuses.
+It also adds the ability to filter the users by the products ordered or their order statuses, as well as the new vs. returning customers report.

 With the Number of orders per customer chart, you can quickly see the number of orders distributed.
 Additionally, you can filter this chart to count only the completed orders with order status completed.
 In this way, you can easily visualize the proportion of new customers (users with one order) vs returning customers (users with 2+ orders).